pdrlsoftwareteam/AgPilot_v0.1/Tools/scripts/signing/README.md

 you change the hwdef.dat and hwdef-bl.dat to add more space for the bootloader.

-## Public key update over MAVLink
+## Public key update over AGPILOTLink

-If you have a private key corresponding to one of the public keys in the bootloader on a board then you can use the MAVLink2 SECURE_COMMAND messages to change the public keys, or even remove all public keys to allow the use of unsigned firmwares.
+If you have a private key corresponding to one of the public keys in the bootloader on a board then you can use the AGPILOTLink2 SECURE_COMMAND messages to change the public keys, or even remove all public keys to allow the use of unsigned firmwares.

-MAVProxy version 1.8.55 and later has a "securecommand" module which gives you commands for:
+AGPILOTProxy version 1.8.55 and later has a "securecommand" module which gives you commands for:

  - generating a session key for remote update